MintArchit/cad/README.md

 All contributions are greatly appreciated!

-If you have a suggestion that would make projectpop better, please fork the repo and create a pull request or open an issue.
+If you have a suggestion that would make this project better, please fork the repo and create a pull request or open an issue.

 ## Credits